Apply now Make an enquiry

 • General info

-The course is made up of coursework and external examined units.
-You are expected to achieve at least a pass in each unit to complete the qualification.
+The course combines coursework and externally examined units, and you are expected to achieve at least a pass in each unit to complete the qualification.

-Throughout, you will be encouraged to develop your skills in literacy and communication, and will receive strong personal tutorial support.
+You will develop your literacy and communication skills throughout the programme and benefit from strong personal tutorial support.

-Students will be expected to purchase some basic equipment relevant to the course.
-This will be conveyed to them in the form of a kit list, sent via email during the summer before they enrol.
+You will be expected to purchase some basic equipment, which will be provided in a kit list emailed during the summer before enrolment.

 • Progression and Career Opportunities